+- Tax Filings.
 An irrevocable trust is a new tax entity that will need a new tax identification number for tax reporting purposes.
-Assets in the trust are transferred from the decedent’s social security number to the Trust’s tax identification number.
-The successor trustee takes control of all the decedent’s assets, pays all the debts, taxes, and liabilities.
-Then, distributes the assets to the named beneficiaries.
-The successor trustee must make sure that income tax returns are filed.
+Assets in the trust are transferred from the decedent’s social security number to the trust’s tax identification number.
+The successor trustee takes control of all the decedent’s assets and pays all the debts, taxes, and liabilities.
+Then, he or she distributes the assets to the named beneficiaries.
+Successor trustees must also ensure that income tax returns are filed.
 The decedent’s estate must file a final income tax return (Form 1040) and the irrevocable trust must file a fiduciary income tax return (Form 1041) for income earned after the decedent’s death until the trust is terminated and distributed.

+- Accountings.
 A successor trustee must send an accounting to all the beneficiaries on an annual basis and upon final distribution.
-The accounting must include the beginning balance of all the accounts at the date of the decedent’s death.
-It must include all the withdrawals and deposits with an explanation for each transaction.
+The accounting must include the beginning balance of all the accounts at the date of the decedent’s death and all the withdrawals and deposits with an explanation for each transaction.
 The accounting must reconcile with the distributions to each beneficiary.
 We recommend having the beneficiaries sign a receipt of his or her final distribution if you are a trustee making a final distribution.

-Beneficiaries have the right to receive a copy of the Last Will and Testament and Trust documents for the decedent.
+- Beneficiaries Rights.
+Beneficiaries have the right to receive a copy of the Last Will and Testament and the decedent’s trust documents.
 Beneficiaries may also hire attorneys to represent them as a beneficiary of the trust.
 Beneficiaries may object to the accounting, payment of successor trustee compensation, or any other expenses that were deducted from the trust.